 This adaptive weighting mechanism combined with multiple expert networks enables the gated weight generation network to effectively capture domain-specific features after feature extraction, thereby improving the robustness and adaptability of the model to photos in different data domains.

-As shown in Fig.~\ref{fig:yourlabel}, the color restoration expert network (Expert1, also named Net1) is used to restore the color information of images under low light conditions.
-Our designed color restoration subnetwork first learns the image information while reducing the dimension through convolution and downsampling operations.
-Then, the extracted features are restored to the image resolution through max pooling and upsampling, and bilinear interpolation is used to ensure natural image transition during restoration:
+As shown in Figure~\ref{fig:yourlabel}, the color restoration expert network (Expert1, also named Net1) is used to restore the color information of images under low light conditions.
+The color restoration subnetwork we designed employs pooling operations to focus on key color features during downsampling while simultaneously learning image information.
+Additionally, deconvolution operations are utilized to precisely restore image details, with nonlinear interpolation adopted to ensure smooth and natural color transitions:

 where \(Y_{1}(i, j)\) denotes the output at position \((i,j)\), \(X(i+m,j+n)\) is the input feature at the adjacent position, and \(w_{mn}\) is the interpolation weight, which satisfies: \(w_{mn} = 1\) to ensure luminance consistency.
 To preserve the original image characteristics, the processed tensor is connected to the input through a residual connection.
 Finally, a Sigmoid activation function is used to limit the color output to the interval \([0,1]\), reducing color anomalies and oversaturation problems and ensuring that the enhanced image colors are natural and realistic.